Splitting, Splicing and Projection in BPD Personalities

 magnitizes them to each other, and keeps them trying to 'get it

-right' with each other, against all odds.
+right' with one another, against all odds.

 and white thinking, love you/hate you, come here/go away, and push-pull